 It is ultimately up to Google to decide how your URLs will be treated, but generally, when Google respects your canonical tags, PageRank will be passed.

 Yes, it’s normally considered best practice to add a self-referencing canonical tag.
-A self-referencing canonical tag, like it sounds, is one that canonicals to itself.
+A self-referencing canonical tag, as it sounds, is one that canonicals to itself.
 This ensures that multiple versions of the page (duplicates) don’t get indexed separately.

 For example, the page https://www.example.com would have a rel=”canonical” tag that points to https://www.example.com (the same URL).
 This would prevent alternate versions of the same page such as https://example.com from getting indexed.